 You will Need:

 Paint markers are a great option for this DIY as they can mark almost any surface – plastic, ceramic, metal, terracotta or other.
+I used Pentel paint markers and they worked so well for this project!
 The method for this DIY is simple, use the paint markers to recreate tribal and mudcloth-style patterns on your pots.
 To help keep your lines and patterns straight, stick the tape around the pot as a guide for each row of pattern.

 Use Google or Pinterest for some pattern ideas and mix and match them all you like – there’s no rules!
 I love how effective this DIY is to update a plain pot or add some tribal patterns into your decor.

 Did you like these DIY mudcloth inspired planters?
 Check out some other home DIYs here.